FiligranHQ/xtm-mcp/opencti_mcp/README.md

 ## Motivation

 The goal of this MCP server is to provide an interface for interacting with an OpenCTI instance via its GraphQL API.
 To achieve this, we define a set of tools that help the agent introspect the schema, list available types and corresponding fields, and run or validate queries against your OpenCTI server.
+At this point, we focus on queries (i.e. reading the data).
+We plan to handle mutations in the near future.

 ## Install